Mark Morrison: Career

 Morrison's first official recording was the 1993 vinyl release "Where Is Our Love", pressed on his own private Joe'Mel label.

 In mid-1995, Morrison released his debut single, "Crazy", which became a Top 20 hit in the UK and was a club favourite.
 The follow-up single, "Let's Get Down", also entered the Top 40.
 They were followed in the spring of 1996 by "Return of the Mack", which became a smash international hit, spending two weeks at the top of the UK Singles Chart.

 His debut album, also titled Return of the Mack, followed and became a multi-platinum success.
 It reached number four in the UK chart and sold 3 million albums worldwide.
 It spun off several more hit singles over the next year: "Crazy", "Trippin'", "Horny" and "Moan & Groan" would all reach the UK Top 10, making him the first artist in British pop history to have five Top 10 hits from a debut album.

 Although his career was going well, Morrison was constantly in trouble with the police.
 In 1997, he was imprisoned.
 The same year he received numerous nominations: four Brit Award nominations, a Mercury Prize nomination, an MTV Europe Music Award nomination, and five MOBO Award nominations.
 "Return of the Mack" began to climb its way to No. 2 on the American Billboard charts, receiving platinum status.
 It stayed on the Billboard charts for a lengthy 40 weeks.
 Morrison had one further minor US hit, 1997's "Moan & Groan," which went to number 76.

 Morrison performed at the 1997 Brit Awards.
 The performance influenced WEA and Morrison to release Only God Can Judge Me, a nine-track EP which contains live performances, interviews, prayers and three full-length songs, including "Who's the Mack!", which reached No. 13 in the UK.

 Morrison appeared on the 1999 Brit Awards where he presented an award, introduced Whitney Houston and announced his return to music.
 In September 1999, a single titled "Best Friend" (featuring Conner Reeves and Gabrielle) became Morrison's ninth Top 40 hit single, reaching No. 23 on the UK Singles Chart.
 The following year, it was announced by Billboard that Morrison had signed a five-year worldwide deal with Death Row Records founder Suge Knight, making him the first, and only, European (British) artist to be signed with Death Row Records, in a deal which saw Death Row Records UK operating as an independent record label in conjunction with the Ritz Music Group (a company known for its success with Irish country music artists such as Daniel O'Donnell).

-He later signed to soccer player Kevin Campbell's 2 Wikid label in 2003.
+He later signed to footballer Kevin Campbell's 2 Wikid label in 2003.
 His only release for the label, a single entitled "Just a Man"/"Backstabbers", was a minor UK hit, reaching No. 48 in the UK Singles Chart in August 2004.